 - Do what you can to create community awareness and support for the Guthega Skink.

-- Visit one of our three zoos - Zoos Victoria is a not-for-profit organisation - we rely on the support of our visitors and members.
-By visiting Healesville Sanctuary, Melbourne Zoo or Werribee Open Range Zoo, you will be supporting our work to fight extinction.
+- By visiting Healesville Sanctuary, Melbourne Zoo or Werribee Open Range Zoo, you will be supporting our work to fight extinction.

 - Discover more about local conservation events and join the growing number of wild activists taking action for local wildlife.